AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 ### Option 1: Manual trigger

-1. Add the above workflow (code-review.yml) to some branch of your repository, which may be a fork.
+1. Add the above workflow (code-review.yml) to the default branch of your repository and ensure it also present in the branch to be tested.
+These branches may reside in a fork, in which case they will run in that context.

-2. In your repository, go to Actions, click the 'ai-code-review' workflow on the left, and click the 'Run workflow' menu on the right, selecting the branch you wish to obtain a code review for.
+2. In your repository, go to Actions, click the 'llm-code-review' workflow on the left, and click the 'Run workflow' menu on the right, selecting the branch you wish to obtain a code review for.

 3. You may need to reload the page to see the new workflow instance.
 Click on it, and when it is complete, find the URL proceeding "Artifact download URL:" at the bottom to download the code reviews.